Gamers get chance to play on Kauffman Stadium’s jumbotron ahead of tournament - NewsBreak

 There are teams from Australia, Mexico and Europe.

 The tournament at Kauffman is just the warmup.
-It’s a three-day bootcamp in the Diamond Club.

-A Premium environment for players to practice with top notch internet connection.
+It’s a three-day bootcamp in the Diamond Club, a premium environment for players to practice with top-notch internet connection.

 “Essentially you’re a normal person, but once you put the headset on , you get into the groove into the game.
 You block out the outside world and you’re just tunnel visioning on one thing and that’s competing with your teammates to beat the other team,” Stones said.

-Right now, Stones reps the Royals’ new gear supporting City Connect.
+Right now, Stones represents the Royals’ new City Connect gear .
 They even put each players’ game tag on the back.

 Comments / 0